Ireland

 Total Fertility Gap (TFG)

 Ireland’s Total Fertility Gap (TFG) is 28.6% in 2024 (equivalent to a TFR of 1.48).
 It has edged up slightly from 2023 (up 1.2pp).
 Over the past five years, the Total Fertility Gap has been rising; the 2020–2024 average is 24.0%.
 Against the oldest decade baseline on record (2020s, 24.0%), the TFG stands higher by about 4.6pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | TFG | Year | TFG |